borgbackup/borg/docs/internals.rst

   the ``id`` field in the ``config`` ``INI`` file of the repository.

 enc_key
-  the AES encryption key
+  the key used to encrypt data with AES (256 bits)

 enc_hmac_key
-  the HMAC key (32 bytes)
+  the key used to HMAC the resulting AES-encrypted data (256 bits)

 id_key
-  another HMAC key? unclear.
+  the key used to HMAC the above chunks, the resulting hash is stored out of band (256 bits)

 chunk_seed
-  unknown
+  the seed for the buzhash chunking table (signed 32 bit integer)

 Those fields are encoded using msgpack_.
-The utf-8-encoded phassphrase is encrypted with a PBKDF2_ and SHA256_ using 100000 iterations and a random 32 bytes salt to give us a derived key.
-The derived key is 32 bytes long.
+The utf-8-encoded phassphrase is encrypted with a PBKDF2_ and SHA256_ using 100000 iterations and a random 256 bits salt to give us a derived key.
+The derived key is 256 bits long.
 A HMAC_ SHA256_ checksum of the above fields is generated with the derived key, then the derived key is also used to encrypt the above pack of fields.
 Then the result is stored in a another msgpack_ formatted as follows: